-- 1. Textbook - 2.
-One audio recording device (may be acquired from SPC Library when needed) - 3.
+- 1. Textbook with Connect platform - 2.
+One audio recording device (may be acquired from SPC Library when needed, phones generally can do this) - 3.
 Composition notebook and writing utensil for Interactive Notebook - 4.
 Speech visual aids - 5.
-Access to a computer (SPC has student computer labs) - 6.
-Flash Drive with at least 1gb storage for interview (cell phones often work) - 7.
-Access to Blackboard for assignments, grades, and important dates
+Access to a computer with high speed internet - 6.
+Flash Drive with at least 1gb storage for interview(cell phones often work) - 7.
+Access to Blackboard for assignments, grades, and important dates - 8.
+Access to Connect platform